Diplôme d'études universitaires générales: From 1997 to Bologna Process

-The DEUG science and technology of sport and physical activity (sport science) the program is determined by arrêté.
+The science and technology of sport and physical activity (sport science) DEUG, whose program was determined by decree.

 Since Bologna Process

-Since the implementation of the Bologna Process (2003 to 2006 depending on the university), the DEUG is a diploma through the Bachelor's degree.
-It is issued to students that successfully completed double degrees first four (of six) semesters and received one diploma with both major fields.
+Since the implementation of the Bologna Process (2003 to 2006 depending on the university), the DEUG is a diploma acquired through the bachelor's degree.
+It is issued to students that successfully completed double degrees in the first four (out of six) semesters and received one diploma with both major fields.
 Areas and programs are no longer set nationally, but universities have often taken existing titles.